lachlanA/kicad-install/README.md

           [-D ]                  ( Disable Documents Build )
 		  [-L ]                  ( Disable Parts sch/pcb/3d libs Build )
-		  [-B ]                  ( Use prebuild doc's,  this save's a lot of time if you only wont to install the docs! ) [-r ]                  ( Build version, Set this to STABLE or TESTING or other known revision number 5054 etc )
+		  [-B ]                  ( Use prebuild doc's,  this save's a lot of time if you only wont to install the docs! ) [-b ]                  ( Build our own copy of Boost libs ) [-r ]                  ( Build version, Set this to STABLE or TESTING or other known revision number 5054 etc )
           [-S ]                  ( Disable SHA512SUM verification )
           [-V ]                  ( Disable version check )
           [-p MIN | MED | MAX ]  ( Build python MIN=For footprint wizards, MED=creates a python module, )